livz/livz.github.io/_posts/2018-05-18-UnderTheWire-Trebek.md

 "@
 ```

-All the games were awesome!
+All the levels were very educative!
 Huge thanks to the authors.